Published October 28, 2020 • 4 minute read

 Pitfalls of Additional Insured Endorsements

-Not all additional insured endorsements are created equally, however, and you should beware certain language often employed in drafting these tricky insurance provisions.
+Not all additional insured endorsements are created equally, however, and you should beware of certain language often employed in drafting these tricky insurance provisions.
 Here are four ways additional insured status could fail to protect you from liability:

 - Some states have anti-indemnity laws that prohibit contracts requiring one party to assume liability for negligence committed solely by another or that obligate one party to purchase insurance covering another party's sole negligence.
-Therefore, it is not uncommon for additional insured endorsements to contain a provision stating that the coverage is applicable only to the extent provided by law, meaning in accordance with local anti-indemnity statutes.
+Therefore, it is not uncommon for additional insured endorsements to contain a provision stating that the coverage applies only to the extent provided by law, meaning in accordance with local anti-indemnity statutes.

 How BCS Helps